-In the end, the decision of Reuven and Gad had portentous consequences.
-It is true that they did fulfill their oath, by dutifully accompanying the people over the Yarden in order to fight on their behalf, as recorded in the early chapters of Sefer Yehoshua (4:12-13).
-It should also be noted that part of the tribe of Menashe, namely the descendents of mighty Machir, eventually joined forces with Reuven and Gad to remain on the eastern side and to share in their fate.
-As we have seen, Canaan was eventually conquered, and after a good many years the battle for the land subsided.
-Reuven and Gad and 'half' of Menashe finally prepared to return home, but when they reached the shores of the Yarden they left their mark:
+While this episode may seem to fade into the background in the aftermath of its happy resolution, the decision of Reuven and Gad has portentous consequences.
+They do fulfill their oath, by dutifully accompanying the people over the Yarden to fight on their behalf, as recorded in the early chapters of Sefer Yehoshua.
+It should be noted that part of the tribe of Menashe, namely the descendents of mighty Machir, eventually join forces with Reuven and Gad to remain on the eastern side and share in their fate.
+Of course, Canaan is eventually conquered, and after a good many years the battle for the land subsides.
+Reuven and Gad and 'half' of Menashe return home, but when they reach the shores of the Yarden they leave their mark: